 Keyboard ALT + g to toggle grid overlay

-The AU Las Vegas 2018 Call for Proposals (CFP) opens in May.
+The AU Las Vegas 2018 Call for Proposals (CFP) opens May 14 and closes June 11.

 Class proposals are submitted through the Call for Proposals site.
 You'll need an Autodesk ID to log in.
 If you don’t have an Autodesk ID, you can create an account when you submit your proposal.
 It’s easy to do and just takes a minute.
 For more information, read the Autodesk Account FAQ.